-Covid-19 restrictions allow.
-It will be a great asset for the harbour, allowing boat owners much greater flexibility in lifting their vessels in and out of the water.
+The Boat hoist commissioning was delayed due to Covid-19 but was fully operational by the end of 2021.
+It has already proven to be a great asset for the Port Authority, allowing boat owners much greater flexibility in lifting their vessels in and out of the water.
+The boat hoist has a lifting capacity of 100 tonnes and is fitted with 360-degree steering.